-There is a $5.00 conservation fee payable at the Welcome Center that allows guest access to hiking trails, labyrinth, Museums, bathroom facilities and campus grounds.
+There is a $5.00 conservation fee payable at the Welcome Center or at the Museums that allows guest access to hiking trails, labyrinth, Museums, bathroom facilities and campus grounds.

 Join us on this compelling adventure that shaped Ghost Ranch as we know it today.

 Lesley Poling-Kempes is the author of many books about the American Southwest including Bone Horses, winner of the WILLA Literary Award for Contemporary Fiction and the Tony Hillerman Award for Best Fiction.
 Her nonfiction books include Ghost Ranch, Valley of Shining Stone: The Story of Abiquiu, and The Harvey Girls: Women Who Opened the West.
 She lives in Abiquiu, New Mexico.

 Ladies of the Canyons is the winner of the 2016 WILLA Award and Reading the West 2015 Nonfiction Award Winner.

 Learn more about the book and see other reviews at University of Arizona Press.

 “We’ve long been told, boringly, emphatically, that the American West was ‘won’ by men… What has been generally lacking is great narratives about great western women, but here… we have just such a tale.
 Part Willa Cather, part Thelma and Louise, here is a story of heroines, of mischief-makers and epic-builders, told by a writer who knows and loves the grand landscapes on which these larger-than-life women left their indelible mark.” —Hampton Sides, author of Bloodand Thunder: The Epic Story of Kit Carson and the Conquest of the American West